SNEWS2/snewpy/python/snewpy/SQA/README.Sqa3Earth.md

 --install-lib=destination/directory/

-5) The file Sqa3Earth.py uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
+5) The file Sqa3Earth.py in the EME folder uses the module to compute the Earth matter effects upon a neutrino signal from Betelgeuse in SuperK.
 It doesn't do anything with the results yet.
 It will generate a lot of files in the whichever folder is picked in the script.
 The output can be switched off by changing the outputflag to False

+6) The file SNEWS2.0_rate_table_singleexample+EME.py in the scripts folder shows how the module works with the rest of SNEWPY.

 TROUBLESHOOTING:

-6) When running Sqa3Earth.py you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the Sqa3Earth module was installed
+7) When running a script that uses the module you may have to set the PYTHONPATH environment variable to wherever the Sqa3Earth module was installed

-7) If the script cannot find the module you may need to put the *.so library in the same directory as the Sqa3Earth.py file.
-The *.so library is in one of the subfolders in the build directory.
+8) If the script still cannot find the module you may need to put the *.so library in the same directory as the script.
+The *.so library is in one of the subfolders in the build directory of SQA.

 9) You may want to set the OMP_NUM_THREADS environment variable to a reasonable number

 BONUS:

-10) The other setup script is for the shock wave effects module which is included here because it reuses a lot of the same code.
-It too can be compiled and there is a python code which runs the module.
+10) The other setup script in SQA is for the shock wave effects module which is included here because it reuses a lot of the same code.
+It too can be compiled but nothing uses it yet.